How to find all Far Cry 6 Triada Blessings Relics and get Oluso the Ghost Panther

 How to beat the Oluso boss fight and get the panther Amigo

 Once beaten, the big cat doesn't die, however.
-Instead, he joins your team as an Amigo, a stealthy and powerful Amigo who can silently take down foes at your command.
+Instead, they join your team as an Amigo, a stealthy and powerful Amigo who can silently take down foes at your command.
 All-in-all, a pretty lucrative treasure hunt.